 The plausibility of the duplicate values should be examined before the automatic evaluation of the results.
 If this option is not available with the programme used, the duplicate values should be evaluated manually.

 Saliva

-The obtained results have to be multiplied by the dilution factor of 2 000 to get the actual concentrations.
+The obtained results have to be multiplied with the dilution factor of 2000 to get the actual concentrations.

 Stool